IBM/ibm-cloud-reference-architectures/150-ibm-fs-workload-vpc-openshift/terraform/docs/ibm-vpc-gateways.md

 # IBM Cloud VPC Public Gateway

 Terraform module to provision public gateways for an existing VPC instance.
 Public gateways are restricted to having a single gateway per zone, which means no more than three gateways can be created.
-If fewer than three zones are required then the `subnet_count` can be set to the appropriate value.

-**Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
-The default provider configuration flows through to the module.
-If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.
+This module will always create one gateway in each zone (three gateways total).

 ## Software dependencies